 Mexican food offers a unique combination of pillowy tortillas, spicy meats, crisp, tender fish and fresh vegetables.
 As with any cuisine, how fattening it is depends on the ingredients and way they are prepared, although some of these ingredients can damage the teeth, that’s why is important to count with one AZ dentist from https://www.sierravistaazdentist.com/.

 Burritos are generally made of a flour tortilla, a meat, possibly beans and/or rice, cheese and toppings.
 Choosing the leanest and most nutrient-dense ingredients and preparing them without adding extra fat ensures that burritos can be a healthy part of any meal plan.
 A classic burrito from northern Mexico arrives wrapped in a soft and steaming flour tortilla.
 Flour tortillas can be made several ways, from the classic recipe using only flour, lard, salt and water to the preservative-laden kind you get in most supermarkets.

-Cinco de Mayo was just around the corner, and it was a good chance to eat some Mexican food, drink some non-Mexican beer as well as vodka and gin tonics, and to wear my awesome Tequila shirt from TheRyde.
+Cinco de Mayo was just around the corner, and it was a good chance to eat some Mexican food, I also wear my awesome Tequila shirt from TheRyde.
 It was also a chance to purposefully mispronounce the name of the holiday only to have my Chilean friend repeatedly correct my pronunciation.
 Did you know that Cinco de Mayo is not even a widely celebrated holiday in Mexico?